 and advanced through the ranks to eventually become a

 Weiss was a life-long Drexel Barrell employee who worked her way up the engineering ranks to become a Principal.
-She was the engineer of record of hundreds of projects in Boulder County and throughout Colorado.
-Milestone projects included Coors Tech Center, Blue Heron Estates and Atlas Valley in Lafayette, and Prospect New Town in Longmont, the first and still one of the largest New Urbanism projects in Colorado.
+She was the engineer of record on hundreds of projects in Boulder County and throughout Colorado.
+Milestone projects included Coors Tech Center, Blue Heron Estates and Atlas Valley in Lafayette, Stone Canyon in Lyons, and Prospect New Town in Longmont, the first and still one of the largest New Urbanism projects in Colorado.